huggingface/blog/peft.md

 ```

 ## Next steps
 We've released PEFT as an efficient way of tuning large LLMs on downstream tasks and domains, saving a lot of compute and storage while achieving comparable performance to full finetuning.
 In the coming months, we'll be exploring more PEFT methods, such as (IA)3 and bottleneck adapters.
-Also, focus on new use cases such as INT8 training of [`whisper-large`](https://huggingface.co/openai/whisper-large) model in Colab and tuning of RLHF components such as policy and ranker using PEFT approaches.
+Also, we'll focus on new use cases such as INT8 training of [`whisper-large`](https://huggingface.co/openai/whisper-large) model in Google Colab and tuning of RLHF components such as policy and ranker using PEFT approaches.

 In the meantime, we're excited to see how industry practitioners apply PEFT to their use cases - if you have any questions or feedback, open an issue on our [GitHub repo](https://github.com/huggingface/peft) 🤗.